 TREATMENT & ASSESSMENT

-If the client requires detoxification, which may lasts up to ten days, the individual will be referred to residential care, in most cases.
-Utilizing cognitive behavioral therapy (CBT) and dialectical behavioral therapy (DBT) approaches, residential programs facilitate individual, group and family therapy to identify links between irrational thinking and addictive behavior.
-Ongoing medication management is available for dually diagnosed clients
+Upon admission, clients undergo an initial assessment to determine their specific chemical dependency and mental health needs, which guides the development of an individualized treatment program.
+If necessary, clients requiring detoxification, which may last up to ten days, are referred to residential care.
+Our residential programs use cognitive behavioral therapy (CBT) and dialectical behavioral therapy (DBT) approaches.
+These programs include individual, group, and family therapy to identify the connections between irrational thinking and addictive behavior.
+Medication management is available for clients with co-occurring disorders.

-Intensive outpatient programs (IOP) require clients to attend three sessions per week and consist of individual and group therapy, educational classes, family programs, 12-step meetings, relapse prevention planning, clinical case management, and drug screenings.
-All program alumni have access to aftercare services, such as weekly support meetings, for up to one year.
+Intensive outpatient programs (IOP) require clients to attend three sessions per week.
+These programs include individual and group therapy, educational classes, family programs, 12-step meetings, relapse prevention planning, clinical case management, and drug screenings.
+Aftercare services, including weekly support meetings, are available to all program alumni for up to one year.

 STAFF CREDENTIALS